miladra/problem-solving-by-coding-patterns/src/main/java/com/patterns/inplacereversal/RotateRight.md

 # idea

+We first check whether the given linked list is empty or contains only one element or k=0.
+If any of these conditions are satisfied, we return the head as it is because rotation is not possible in these cases.

+Then, we find the length of the linked list and adjust the value of k by taking its modulus with the length of the linked list.
+This is because if k is greater than the length of the linked list, it will cause unnecessary rotations.

-In this solution, we first calculate the length of the linked list and connect its last element to the head to form a circular linked list.
-Then, we find the new head by traversing the linked list from (len-k+1)th node.
-After that, we break the circular link by setting the next of (len-k)th node to null.
-Finally, we return the new head.
+After that, we find the new tail and head of the linked list after rotating it k times to the right.
+We do this by traversing the linked list from the head until len-k-1th node to get the new tail and finding the next node of the new tail to get a new head.

+Finally, we rotate the linked list by setting the next of the original tail to the head and the next of the new tail to null.
+We return the new head as the result.

 This algorithm has a time complexity of O(n) and space complexity of O(1), where n is the length of the linked list.